SwaroopGiri/AWS-SAP-C02-Notes/README.md

 SQS cannot be used as direct input to step functions

+SQS can also be used to decouple application layer and RDS layer and store database writes.
+Lambda Function can then be implemented to pull from SQS and write to DB

 ## Simple Notification Service (SNS)

 SNS also has FIFO Topic but subscribers for it can only be SQS FIFO queues